Custom Installation and Uninstallation of Components

 where <version> is a string that contains the version and date of a package release, and <platform> is a platform to run Dr.Web Desktop Security Suite.
 Names of all Dr.Web Desktop Security Suite component packages start with the drweb prefix.

-To install packages, superuser (the root user) privileges are required.
-To gain superuser privileges, use the su command to change the current user or the sudo command to run the specified command as a different user.
+To install packages, superuser (usually the root user) privileges are required.
+To gain superuser privileges, use the su command to change the current user or the sudo command to run the specified command as another user.

-To install a component package, go to the directory containing the unpacked installation kit and run the following command from the console or from a terminal emulator:
+To install a component package, go to the directory containing the unpacked installation file and run the command from the command line or from a terminal emulator:

 # ./scripts/installpkg.sh <package_name>